 A local shop with a pile them high and sell them cheap attitude, Desnudos is in Playa del Ingles on Avenida Galdar.
-It's the place to go if you've forgotten to pack enough shorts or lost your pants (hey, it happens) on a big night out.
+It's the place to go if you've forgotten to pack enough shorts or lost your trousers (hey, it happens) on a big night out.

 South Gran Canaria shopping centres with shops

 The best place for fashion shopping in south Gran Canaria is the upmarket Meloneras area of Maspalomas resort.
 It actually has two shopping centres with proper shops; both in the first section of the coastal boulevard that starts at the lighthouse and heads west towards Meloneras beach.
-Prices and stock are pitched at people staying in the posh hotels along the Meloneras seafront.
+Prices and stock are pitched at people staying in the large hotels along the Meloneras seafront.

-The only other shopping centres in south Gran Canaria with real shops are the Marea in Arguineguín (Springfield, Encuentro and a Zara for kids), and the Tablero shopping centre in Tablero has a Zara, Timberland, Punto Roma, Base sports shop, and a Burger King.
+The only other shopping centres in south Gran Canaria with real shops are the Marea in Arguineguín (Springfield, Encuentro and a Zara for kids), and the Tablero shopping centre in Tablero with a Zara, Timberland, Punto Roma, Base sports shop, and a Burger King.
 See the Tablero's full store list.